-If you’re performing an act of kindness, chances are it’s to help someone or make them smile.
+If you’re performing acts of kindness, chances are it’s to help someone or make them smile.
 But did you know that there are scientifically proven benefits of being kind?
-Research has confirmed that acts of kindness can reduce the symptoms of stress, anxiety, and depression, all while increasing your self-esteem, energy, and optimism.
+Research has confirmed that acts of kindness can reduce the symptoms of stress, anxiety, and depression — all while increasing your self-esteem, energy, and optimism.
 And on top of feeling calmer and happier, it’s good for your physical health too!
-Kindness also helps lower blood pressure, reduce pain, and improve overall heart health.
+Kindness helps lower blood pressure, reduce pain, and improve overall heart health.

 According to the Random Acts of Kindness Foundation, you don’t even have to be the one doing or receiving an act of kindness to feel the positive effects.
+How cool is that?
 Simply by witnessing a kind act, you get all the proven health and feel-good benefits.
-Studies also show that kindness is contagious.
+Studies also show that kindness can multiply.
 Whether you see, do, or receive an act of kindness, you’re more likely to pay it forward.

-One thing I try to practice (and teach my kids) is to be kind to all, not just those who are kind to me.
+One thing I practice myself and teach my kids is to be kind to all, not just those who are kind to us.
 I’m sure most of us can name a person who rarely smiles, is chronically grumpy, or is just plain rude.
-But what if those people are the ones who need our kindness the most?
-Odds are there’s something behind their less-than-sunny disposition — they may be grappling with pain (physical or emotional), a loss, trauma, or loneliness.
+Those people might be the ones who need our kindness the most.
+Odds are there’s something behind their less-than-sunny disposition — they may be grappling with pain, a loss, trauma, or loneliness.
 Is it up to them to figure out how to work through their hurt?
 Yes.
 But can we be kind to them anyway even if we don’t particularly like them?
 Yup.
 Apparently this concept is not a new one and was practiced by a pretty popular Philadelphian — some call it the Benjamin Franklin Effect.

 Ways to Practice Kindness

-If you’re thinking that acts of kindness require time and money, it’s not always the case!
-Consider the idea that sometimes inaction can be the easiest way to practice kindness.
-Ever see something that you find ridiculous or appalling on social media?
-Skip writing a snarky comment.
-Did someone cut you off in traffic or not let you in at a merge?
-Ignore them.
+If you’re thinking that acts of kindness require time and money, that’s not always the case!
+Consider that sometimes doing nothing is one of the easiest ways to practice kindness.
+When you see something ridiculous or appalling on social media, skip writing a snarky comment.
+If someone cuts you off in traffic or won’t let you merge in, ignore it.
 Focus on adding good energy into the world instead.

 Ready to take action?
 Here are some acts of kindness that don’t cost a thing: